 Park amenities include:

 flush toilets, showers, disposal station, fire grills, table and group shelters, multi-purpose building with wood stove, hiking trails, change houses in day-use area, wood and ice.
+WiFi at adminstration building.
 This is a Campground Host park.
 Leashed pets permitted.

 Outdoor activities: Hiking